Donald Trump Boasts Of His ‘Chemistry’ With Putin During Asia Tour

 — Donald J. Trump (@realDonaldTrump) November 12, 2017

-Trump suggested in October that Clinton, Obama, and Bush, had all three failed by trying to be nice to North Korean leadership, but that he, Trump, knew that method would not work.
-In that tweet, he called Jong-Un ‘rocket man.’
+Trump suggested in October that Clinton, Obama, and Bush had all failed by trying to be nice to North Korean leadership, but that Trump knew that method would not work.

 Being nice to Rocket Man hasn't worked in 25 years, why would it work now?
 Clinton failed, Bush failed, and Obama failed.
 I won't fail.